 Interested in seeing a sumo tournament yourself?
+If you stay in Osaka, Tokyo, Nagoya or Fukuoka you will be able to participate in one of the tournaments.
 Here’s some info that will help make it happen:

 - There are six tournaments a year.
 Three in Tokyo (Jan, May and Sept), one in Osaka (Mar), one in Nagoya (July) and one in Fukuoka (Nov)

 - Getting tickets was easy.
 The Sumo-Ticket.jp website has tons of information on the stadiums and the tournaments and allows you to book tickets also.
 Tickets are only available starting about 6 weeks before the tournament so set yourself a reminder to book them.
 I entered all my information and was sent a confirmation within a couple of days.
 CHOOSE YOUR SEATS CAREFULLY!
 Box seats are delineated by a brass bar all around the area you are purchasing; you must sit on the floor (Japanese style) for the entire time.
 Arena seats are western in nature; a fold down seat that I could sit on like I do at home.